 Promote free and ethically open access to all Arctic observational data; and

 Ensure sustainability of Arctic observing.

+In cooperation with the IDA Science and Technology Policy Institute (STPI), SAON has developed and published the International Arctic Observations Assessment Framework, defining 12 Social Benefit Areas (SBAs) that rely on Arctic observations.

 One of the themes for the coming 2nd Arctic Science Ministerial is Strengthening, Integrating and Sustaining Arctic Observations, Facilitating Access to Arctic Data, and Sharing Arctic Research Infrastructure.
-Recognized by the first Arctic Science Ministerial’s Joint Statement of Ministers for the "critical role” it plays in “the shared development of a science-driven, integrated Arctic-observing system”, SAON needs funding support to work to achieve its mission and vision, through the central work of its secretariat, its core activities, and key projects.
-SAON is in the process of finalizing a strategic framework which defines its priorities and goals for the coming years.
+Recognized by the first Arctic Science Ministerial’s Joint Statement of Ministers for the "critical role” it plays in “the shared development of a science-driven, integrated Arctic-observing system,” SAON needs funding support to work to achieve its mission and vision, through the central work of its secretariat, its core activities, and key projects.

-Until recently, Norway has supported a SAON secretariat, including a full-time Executive Secretary and funds to support SAON activities.
+Since 2011 Norway has supported a SAON secretariat, including a full-time Executive Secretary and funds to support SAON activities.
 However, this generous support is going to be reduced before the end of 2018.
+Without further contribution, there is a risk that SAON will not function in the coming year(s).
+SAON’s budget (see attached) needs a negotiable annual amount of 5-15.000 € per member.

-As SAON, [Name of institution] share common goals related to understanding Arctic climate dynamics and environmental protection and sustainability and we would like you to consider if there could be ways in which [country] may be able to help (financially, materially, or through partnership) SAON achieve its vision for the Arctic.
+As SAON and [Name of institution] share common goals related to understanding Arctic climate dynamics, environmental protection, and sustainability, we would like you to consider if there could be ways in which [country] may be able to help (financially, materially, or through partnership) SAON to achieve its vision for the Arctic.
 We would welcome a call to discuss such a possibility.

 Thank your for your time and consideration.